 - poor corporate culture: Project issues caused by a poor company culture, e.g. one that relies on blaming and imposing fear on employees always have to be solved at the root.
 Corporate management or the owner of the company have to initiate a cultural change that creates the kind of environment where people are willing to take over responsibility without fear.

 - corporate travel policy: A company’s travel policy could be too restrictive, for example requiring employees to stay within a $70 per night limit for accommodation.
 Such restrictions can make a business trip even more challenging and unpleasant as it already is.
 Maybe the company should revise its travel policy?

-Taking it a step further: A lessons learned database
+Taking it a step further: Why not create a lessons learned database?

 It’s ok to make mistakes.
 But you shouldn’t make the same mistake twice.
 This common sense rule is also the idea behind a lessons learned database.
 In such a database organizations record all their insights and best practices taken from past projects.
 This way, the information is accessible to everybody in the organization, and project leaders can use it to avoid pitfalls in their projects and apply methods that have worked well in the past.